TRIP-Lab/itinerum-mobile-api-docs/source/index.html.md

 }
 ```

+Prompt question types use the same [generic fields](#parsing-the-survey) format as the survey questions.
+Prompt question types can be either dropdown/"select one" (1), checkboxes/"select many" (2), or text box/"unformatted text field" (5).
 This endpoint is shared with updates for survey responses and may be combined to a single request.
 Each prompt requires the following information:

 | Parameter     | Description                                                  |
 | ------------- | ------------------------------------------------------------ |